ctkelley/MultiPrecisionArrays.jl/README.md

    - Fixing a performance bug.
    - Add options to termination criterion. __Change default back to small residuals.__
    - v0.1.3 is the version for the [__JOSS paper__](https://joss.theoj.org/papers/10.21105/joss.06698).
 I gave that version the v0.1.3-joss tag.
  - v0.1.4: Continuous improvement for the docs and ...
     - Enable fine control of termination criteria parameters, but I discourage messing with this.
     - Document the results of the bullet above + why I use the factorization precision and || A ||_1 in the termination criterion.
+    - Putting the norm of the correction in the iteration stats.
     - Fixing a scholarship bug and putting the solution in the working precision when using extended precision residuals.
        - Of course, this tiny change means that the docs and tests need more changes than I planned for
        - At least 0.1.4 will not break too many things.
  - v0.1.5: Large scale refactoring, better docs, and ...
-    - Putting the estmated error in the termination criterion and the iteration stats
+    - Putting the estmated error in the termination criterion
     - Setting myself up for v0.1.6 so I can avoid the code bloat I'm trying to fix in v0.1.5
  - v0.1.6: Docs get better and ...
     - QR and linear least squares